elmunoz42/ai-interface/DEPLOYMENT.md

-# AWS 2-AZ Three-Tier Web Architecture Deployment
+# AWS 2-AZ Three-Tier Web Architecture Deployment (BETA)

 ## Overview
 This production-ready three-tier architecture is designed for **high availability**, **scalability**, and **resilience**.